 The Enchanted Tiki Room Entrance

-For over 30 years the glee club and the boys had been performing to sold out houses in this jungle masterpiece.
+For over 30 years (50 years at Disneyland) the glee club and the boys had been performing to sold out houses in this jungle masterpiece.
 Boys and girls of all ages experienced a show filled with beautiful flowers, birdies and angry Tiki gods.

 In 1997, some lame-brain at Mouse headquarters decided that they needed to add Zazu and Iago to the show to add some punch with predictable consequences.
 But now they are gone.